James H. Doyle Jr.: Op-03 role

 In 1975, Doyle returned to the Pentagon as the Deputy Chief of Naval Operations for Surface Warfare (Op-03), for what became a five year tenure, directing the development of plans and programs for all surface ships except aircraft carriers.
 During this time, USS Ticonderoga, featuring the first AEGIS radar and fire control system, was authorized in the 1977 budget, in light of a lack of political will to fund nuclear powered cruisers and destroyers.

 Doyle's experience with nuclear operations meant that his suggestion for a systems approach to manning and training enabled the crew to be trained on the system as it was built, then commissioned by the crew rather than dockyard staff.
 This substantially shortened the time between the ship’s commissioning and operational readiness.
 It is arguably this approach that earned Doyle recognition when the shore-based AEGIS system development center, USS Rancocas in Moorestown, New Jersey, commissioned by Doyle and Rear Admiral Wayne E. Meyer (the "father of AEGIS") in 1977, was renamed the "Vice Admiral James H. Doyle, Jr. Combat System Engineering Development Site" (CSEDS) in May 2008.

 Doyle's tenure also saw the requirements settled for the multi-mission Arleigh Burke-class destroyer, Whidbey Island-class dock landing ship, and Cimarron-class fleet replenishment oiler.
 Additionally, the Light Airborne Multi-Purpose System (LAMPS) ASW helicopter development, that became the SH-60B, was initiated by Op-03.

 Doyle's wife, Jeanette, was the "launching lady" for USS Cimarron in 1981.
 Doyle retired from the US Navy on 1 September 1980.
 At his retirement ceremony, he was honored with the award of a second Distinguished Service Medal for service as Deputy CNO, Surface Warfare.

 Post-Navy

 The Doyles retired to their home in Bethesda, Maryland, that they had owned since 1971.
 Doyle created a family corporation, JHD Inc., that allowed him to become a consultant to industry.
 That included RCA Missile and Surface Radar Systems, Johns Hopkins University Applied Physics Laboratory, General Dynamics, Martin Marietta, Presearch, Burdeshaw, Kaman, General Physics, Bath Iron Works, Vought, and Brunswick and Diagnostic Retrieval Systems.

 Personal

 Doyle and his wife Jeanette had three children, Kathleen, James III, and Anne.

 Legacy

 The Naval War College established the "Vice Admiral James H. Doyle, Jr., Military Operations and International Law Prizes."

+USS Rancocas (LS-1) is the former name of an engineering development facility at the border between Moorestown Township and Mount Laurel Township, New Jersey.
+In May 2008, it was formally renamed the Vice Admiral James H. Doyle, Jr. Combat System Engineering Development Site (CSEDS).